 We also saw many, many more monkeys (look at this super cute family portrait!!!!), and when it came to walking back down the Rock, I somehow managed to get us lost in a closed-off Ministry Of Defence area!
 Oh, Clazz.

-On our last morning, we headed down to the very bottom of Gibraltar, Europa Point, to see Our Lady Of Peace and the uninterrupted views of Morocco across the sea.
+On our last morning, we headed down to the very bottom of Gibraltar, Europa Point, to see Our Lady Of Peace and the uninterrupted views of Morocco across the sea, and basked in the town centre before we had to head back to the colder British territory of England.

 Is this somewhere YOU’D be interested in visiting?